Kyle-Verhoog/python-colouredlogs/README.rst

 Contact
 -------

-The latest version of `coloredlogs` is available on PyPI_ and GitHub_.
+The latest version of `colouredlogs` is available on PyPI_ and GitHub_.
 The `online documentation`_ is available on Read The Docs and includes a changelog_.
 For bug reports please create an issue on GitHub_.
 If you have questions, suggestions, etc. feel free to send me an e-mail at